Madonahs/3D-cube/README.md

-# Graphics in C

-## Creating a 3D Graphics in C Language.
+# Creating 3D Graphics in C Language.

 ### Operating System used
 **Linux**